 Section 4.
 Program Action

-All action must conform with, and not be contrary to, the positions taken by LWVWEN and LWVUS.
-Local Leagues, State Units, and individual members may take action in the name of LWVWEN only when authorized to do so by the State Board.
+All action must conform with, and not be contrary to, the positions taken by LWVWI and LWVUS.
+Local Leagues, State Units, and individual members may take action in the name of LWVWI only when authorized to do so by the State Board.

 ARTICLE XIII Investment Policy

-All investments of LWVWEN assets shall be made in socially responsible funds.
-For LWVWEN purposes, socially responsible means those funds that align with and are not contrary to LWVUS and LWVWEN principles and positions.
+All investments of LWVWI assets shall be made in socially responsible funds.
+For LWVWI purposes, socially responsible means those funds that align with and are not contrary to LWVUS and LWVWI principles and positions.